Close Menu

 Just 17 when she became an international sensation, starring in Disney‘s hugely successful Pirates of the Caribbean franchise, the English actress portrayed Elizabeth Swann..

-Knightley became a household name through the films, which co starred Johnny Depp and Orlando Bloom.
-The sudden arrival of stardom became the trigger to public scrutiny so intense that greatly affected her mental health.
+Knightley became a household name through the films, which co-starred Johnny Depp and Orlando Bloom.
+The sudden arrival of stardom became the trigger to public scrutiny so intense that it greatly affected her mental health.

 This period of her life, Knightley says since, was “pretty horrific.”
 Fame has its pressures, she has spoken, as the media relentlessly focused on her appearance damaged her emotionally for life.